 White Chocolate Mousse with summer berries

 Apple Shortbread Pie

 Where is best to enjoy cranachan in Aldourie Castle?

-Exclusive use house parties of guests dine in various rooms in the Castle depending on the time of day.
+Exclusive use Castle stay house parties dine in various rooms in the Castle depending on the time of day.
 A mid-morning treat of cranachan would be best enjoyed from the cosy yet light Lairds Room.
 On a sunny spring day cranachan after a salad lunch is best tasted outside in the Castle garden admiring views onto Loch Ness.
 The imposing Main Hall would be the chosen space to eat cranachan as part of a Scottish feast.
 Here exclusive use house parties frequently gather around the large long oak table for celebration supper in true clan-like fashion.

 Last but not least, the beautiful Dining Room is the ideal for dining alongside family and friends.
 Come dinner time at the Castle we light the candles as the conversation and wine start to flow.
 Stunning parkland views will accompany your cranachan; your fourth delicious course cooked by Aldourie Castle’s personal chef.